Wendelin Joseph Nold

 Wendelin Joseph Nold (January 18, 1900 – October 1, 1981) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Galveston-Houston in Texas from 1950 to 1975.
+He previously served as coadjutor bishop of Galveston from 1948 to 1950.

 Biography

 Early life

 Wendelin Nold was born on January 18, 1900, in Bonham, Texas, to Wendelin Joseph and Mary Elizabeth (née Charles) Nold.
 After attending parochial schools in Cleburne and Fort Worth, he studied at St. Mary's Seminary in La Porte, from where he obtained a Bachelor of Arts degree in 1921.
-He then furthered his studies at the Pontifical North American College in Rome, and there earned a doctorate in sacred theology in 1925.
+He then furthered his studies at the Pontifical North American College in Rome, and there earned a Doctorate in Sacred Theology in 1925.

 Priesthood

 While in Rome, Nold was ordained to the priesthood by Archbishop Giuseppe Palica for the Diocese of Dallas on April 11, 1925.
 Upon his return to Texas, Nold served as a curate at Sacred Heart Cathedral Parish in Dallas, and became the first pastor of Christ the King Parish in Dallas in 1941.
 In addition to his pastoral duties, he also served in the chancery as a consultor, synodal judge, synodal examiner, director of the Confraternity of Christian Doctrine, and director of Catholic Action.
-The Vatican elevated Nold to the rank of papal chamberlain in 1936, domestic prelate in 1942, and prothonotary apostolic in 1946.
+The Vatican elevated Nold to the rank of papal chamberlain in 1936, domestic prelate in 1942, and protonotary apostolic in 1946.